 1816.
 The poet Percy Shelley goes to visit fellow poet Lord Byron who lives in self-imposed exile at the Villa Deodati on the shores of Lake Geneva.
 Shelley takes with him his lover Mary Godwin and her half-sister Claire.
 While there, Byron urges them to seek madness and inspiration in the name of free love, free thought and defiance of religion.
 They take turns reading from a book of horror stories.
 On impulse they decide to hold a seance around the skull of a mediaeval monk Byron has found where Byron urges them call out their greatest fears and give them life.
 However, for each of them this brings into existence a greater horror than they imagined.

 Gothic was one of a mini-spate of films that came out around the same time concerning themselves with the famous meeting between Lord Byron, Percy Shelley and Mary Shelley at the Villa Deodati in 1816, which gave Mary the inspiration to write Frankenstein (1818) and Byron’s physician John Polidori to write The Vampire (1819), which were both key works in 19th Century horror.
-Other films centred around the Villa Deodati Writer’s Workshop included the more serious (and rather dull) Haunted Summer (1988), the obscure Spanish-made Rowing with the Wind (1988) with a miscast Hugh Grant as Byron, and Roger Corman’s Frankenstein Unbound (1990), which had time-traveler John Hurt encountering both Mary Shelley, Frankenstein and his monster.
+Other films centred around the Villa Deodati Writer’s Workshop included the more serious (and rather dull) Haunted Summer (1988), the obscure Spanish-made Rowing with the Wind (1988) with a miscast Hugh Grant as Byron, and Roger Corman’s Frankenstein Unbound (1990), which had time-traveler John Hurt encountering both Mary Shelley, Frankenstein and his monster, while it also features in the biopic Mary Shelley (2017).

 Ken Russell has assembled an appropriate cast of over-actors – Julian Sands, Timothy Spall and Miriam Cyr – who at least match Russell’s direction with their performances.
 One of the film’s more lunatic images is that of Julian Sands naked on the roof in the middle of a lightning storm shouting out defiance to nature.
 Gabriel Byrne certainly makes an appropriately dark and charismatic Byron.
 Natasha Richardson is a haunted and beautiful Mary, although she seems simply too glamorous and beautiful for the part – the surviving portraits of Mary show her as someone small, mousy and almost certainly haunted by a sad life.